 What is GitLab?

 GitLab is a web-based Git repository that provides free open and private repositories, issue-following capabilities, and wikis.
 It is a complete DevOps platform that enables professionals to perform all the tasks in a project—from project planning and source code management to monitoring and security.
-Furthermore, it allows teams to collaborate and build better software.
+Additionally, it allows teams to collaborate and build better software.

 GitLab helps teams reduce product lifecycles and increase productivity, which in turn creates value for customers.
 The application doesn't require users to manage authorizations for each tool.
 If permissions are set once, then everyone in the organization has access to every component.

-History of GitLab
+What is GitLab: History of GitLab

 GitLab was originally a fully free and open-source software distributed under the MIT License.
 It was split into two distinct versions - GitLab CE (Community Edition) and GitLab EE (Enterprise Edition) in July 2013.
-GitLab EE was set under a restricted license but the source code remained publicly visible, whereas the GitLab CE licensing model remained unchanged.
+GitLab EE was set under a restricted license, but the source code remained publicly visible, whereas the GitLab CE licensing model remained unchanged.
 In 2017, GitLab announced that their code would become fully open-sourced under an MIT License.

 Why Use GitLab?

 The main benefit of using GitLab is that it allows all the team members to collaborate in every phase of the project.
 GitLab offers tracking from planning to creation to help developers automate the entire DevOps lifecycle and achieve the best possible results.
-More and more developers have started to use GitLab because of its wide features and brick blocks of code availability.
+More and more developers have started to use GitLab because of its wide assortment of features and brick blocks of code availability.

 Learn the basics of Git VCS and understand how to setup Git in your system with the Git Training Course.
 Check out the course now.